With Today’s Complexity, Tiny Errors Can Lead to Enormous Meltdowns. It Can Happen to Any Organization, Says András Tilcsik

 Our world is a network of complicated systems—think travel, healthcare, finance, or media.
 But because these systems are now so dizzyingly complex, even the smallest of errors can lead to enormous disasters.
 Enter András Tilcsik.
 As co-author of the hotly anticipated Meltdown, he maps why our systems fail, and how we can check disaster at its source.

-Co-author of Meltdown: Why Our Systems Fail And What We Can Do About It (March 2018), András Tilcsik provides a comprehensive, step-by-step illustration of how and why systems collapse under their own complexity.
-One of the world’s Top 40 Professors Under 40, and voted one of thirty management thinkers most likely to shape the future of organizations, Tilcsik speaks to the “paradox of progress”: more capable systems are the natural demand of modern society.
+Co-author of Meltdown: Why Our Systems Fail and What We Can Do About It (March 2018), András Tilcsik provides a comprehensive, step-by-step illustration of how, and why, systems collapse under their own complexity.
+One of the world’s Top 40 Professors Under 40, and voted one of thirty management thinkers most likely to shape the future of organizations, Tilcsik speaks to the “paradox of progress.”
+More capable systems are the natural demand of modern society.
 But as they become more complex by necessity, so too do they become more vulnerable to failure.
 In talks, Tilcsik doesn’t simply diagnose the problem—he also offers strategies and solutions to prevent those failures from happening.

-Whatever the angle, Tilcsik presents all his ideas in light of their measurable benefits, helping leaders understand and utilize complexity to their advantage.
+Whatever the angle, Tilcsik presents all his ideas in light of their measurable benefits, helping leaders understand and utilize complexity to their immediate advantage.